isaacwashere/vanillaJS-bookListApp/.github/pull_request_template.md

 ## Steps to Test
-Outline the steps to test or reproduce the PR here.
+Outline the steps to test this PR.